 2. Flashing Damage

 The flashing on a typical roof is located around the ventilation stacks, chimneys, and skylights.
 These are the areas that are the most vulnerable to water damage as they stick out of the house, where the shingles lay flush with the slope of the roof.
 Over time, metal flashing wears down and begins to deteriorate because of exposure to the elements.
 When flashing isn’t properly sealed, water will get behind the flashing and freezing and thawing will continue to expand the damage.
 Eventually, water will enter the home and you will begin to see water spots on your ceilings and potentially in the walls.
 This can cause a massive mold issue in conjunction with the problems in the roofing system.
 This is the reason why most of the experienced roofing contractors will recommend a bi-annual inspection of your flashing.
 If you notice any damage to the flashing in your home, try to have it repaired immediately.
-When deciding on a roof leak repair company, choose Roofers on demand in Pittsburgh, PA.
+When deciding on a Pittsburgh roof repair company, choose Roofers on demand in Pittsburgh, PA.

 3. Blistering And Cracked Plaster Or Paint